 Berber and Arab migrants began arriving in Mauritania in the 3rd century, and Berber warriors later defeated the Empire of Ghana for control of the area.
 French forces controlled southern Mauritania from the 1850s.
 The country was a French territory for almost six decades before gaining independence in 1960.
 In 1976, Mauritania divided up the territory of today’s Western Sahara with Morocco, but it later renounced its claim.

 In 1984, a coup installed the military leader Colonel Maaouiya Ould Sid Ahmed Taya.
 Race riots erupted in 1989, when tens of thousands of black Mauritanians were persecuted and driven out.
 Colonel Ould Taya ruled Mauritania for more than two decades, and the country’s first freely elected president did not come to power until 2007.
+He was removed by a military coup in 2008 and it was not until 2019 that Mauritania saw its first democratic transfer of power.

 Arabic, Pulaar, Soninke, Wolof, French